Random walk approximation for irreversible drift-diffusion process on manifold: ergodicity, unconditional stability and convergence: Structure preserving, ergodicity and stability

 From stationary equation \eqref{equiF} and \eqref{sys}, we have

 Therefore the second part $T_{ij}$ in the decomposition has no contribution in the energy dissipation law.
 Indeed, if the reversible condition (detailed balance) holds, i.e., $Q_{ji} \pi^\8_j |C_j| = Q_{ij}\pi^\8_i |C_i|$, then $T_{ij}=0$ and we obtain exactly same energy dissipation law as the irreversible case.
 However, for the irreversible case, i.e., $Q_{ji} \pi^\8_j |C_j| \neq Q_{ij}\pi^\8_i |C_i|$, \textsc{Prigogine} characterized the energy transport when the dynamical system reaches the ``stationary non-equilibrium state $\pi$'' via the concept of entropy production rate \cite{prigogine1968introduction}.
+Irreversible process is important for computing transition paths in chemical reaction \cite{GLLL21} and constructing the global energy landscape \cite{gao2022selection}.
 Importantly, using Markov chain models in biochemical reactions, \textsc{Hill} gives the following specific formula for the entropy production rate and call it ``the total rate of free energy dissipation'' \cite[eq.
 (9.20)]{hill2005free}

-Apparently, $\ud S=0$ if and only if the detailed balance condition holds (reversible case). \begin{rem} \textsc{Hill} derives \eqref{entropyP} by calculating the change of free energy individually as follows.
-Denote $G_i$ as the Gibbs free energy at site $i$.
-Then the chemical potential at site $i$ at the steady state is
+Apparently, $\ud S=0$ if and only if the detailed balance condition holds (reversible case).
+See Appendix \ref{app:Hill} for detailed derivations by \textsc{Hill}.

-Here $\mu_{M}$ is the energy provided by the environment (heat bath in the open system) which probably has different values for different orientations of a circulation in a biochemical reaction.
-For instance, in a simple Enzyme-substrate-product example \cite[Section 9]{hill2005free}, $\mu_M = \mu_S$ is the chemical potential of the substrate for a positive circulation, while $\mu_M = \mu_P$ is the chemical potential of the product for an opposite circulation.
-Then by the Arrhenius law, the transition rate from site $i$ to site $j$ is given by